lllyasviel/stable-diffusion-webui-forge/README.md

 # Improved Optimization

-I tested with several devices, and this is a typical result from 8GB VRAM (3070ti laptop).
+I tested with several devices, and this is a typical result from 8GB VRAM (3070ti laptop) with SDXL.

 **This is WebUI:**